-Fees for transcripts are \$11.20 (includes HST) for each copy ordered.
-This fee is payable in advance.
+There is a fee for each copy ordered and this fee is payable in advance.
 Transcripts may be ordered in one of three ways:

-1. In person: Requests may be made at any of the CNC campuses.

-2. By mail: Written requests should be mailed to:
+- 1. In person: Requests may be made at any of the CNC campuses. - 2.
+By mail: Written requests should be mailed to